The Price of Competition: Effect Size Heterogeneity Matters in High Dimensions: The Lasso Crescent

 We now turn to the opposite question: which effect sizes lead to the worst trade-off between the TPP and FDP along the Lasso path?
 Inspired by the interpretation of effect size heterogeneity, it is natural to consider the following signal prior as a candidate: \begin{definition} For $M > 0$, we call

-the $(\epsilon, M)$-homogeneous prior. \end{definition} This prior would render all true effect sizes equal, thereby being the least heterogeneous or most homogeneous among all $\epsilon$-sparse priors.
+the $(\epsilon, M)$-homogeneous prior. \end{definition} This prior would render all true effect sizes equal, thereby being least heterogeneous or most homogeneous among all $\epsilon$-sparse priors.
 The following theorem confirms our intuition that this homogeneous prior is least favorable for the Lasso as the resulting effect sizes give the least optimal trade-off between false positives and power.

 \begin{theorem} Let $C > c > 0$ be fixed.
-In the noiseless setting, for any $\epsilon$-sparse prior $\Pi$ that is non-constant conditional on $\Pi \ne 0$, the following conclusions are true for the $(\epsilon, M)$-homogeneous prior $\Pi^\nabla$: \begin{enumerate} \item[(a)] The event
+In the noiseless setting---that is, $z=0$---for any $\epsilon$-sparse prior $\Pi$ that is non-constant conditional on $\Pi \ne 0$, the following conclusions are true for the $(\epsilon, M)$-homogeneous prior $\Pi^\nabla$: \begin{enumerate} \item[(a)] The event

 happens with probability tending to \textbf{zero} as $n, p \goto \infty$.